hr7cc/Hangman/README.md

+# Hangman
-Simple Hangman app written in Python using tkinter
+Simple Hangman desktop app written in Python using tkinter